Police have the authority to use force where necessary in order to diffuse

 are Constitutional protections granted to every person.
 This covers not

 results in injury.
-But where is the line drawn between appropriate use
+But where is the line drawn between an appropriate

 There is no concrete definition of “excessive force” since